heycastawhat/photobooth/README.md

-# photobooth
+# Kiwibooth
-Essentially version 2 of fossbooth but more event focused
+---
+A custom photobooth designed for stuff